aanno/setup-kubernetes/doc/sles/install-sles.md

    with yast2.
 4. Add the packages `kubeadm`, `kubectl`, `kubelet`, and `kubernetes-cni` with yast2 or zypper.
+5. Enable the kubelet daemon with `systemctl start kubelet` and `systemctl enable kubelet`.
+6. To test if docker is working, you could use `systemctl status kubelet` and `kubelet`.

 ## Follow the cluster setup at `doc/cluster-with-kubeadm.md`